paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/workers/image_HI/index.rst.txt

   *str*, *optional*

-  Default weight for the worker.
   Weightmode can be natural, uniform, briggs.
 When using Briggs weighting, the Robustness parameter robust has to be specified in addition.
-Default is natural.